SkynetAppDev/skynetappdev.github.io/Approach Document for LinkedIn Integration copy.md

 ####Step 1:
 We need to generate one secret key and one API key for our app to use LinkedIn Libraries and integrate LinkedIn.
 ####Step 2:
-generate API and secret keys, goto the web page, Generate keys of LinkedIn
+Generate API and secret keys, goto the web page, Generate keys of LinkedIn
 ####Step 3:
 Login here with your credentials.
 ####Step 4: